abuiles/ember-101/hands-on.md

 request to our **API**, let's display our friends.

-By convention, the entering point for rendering a list of any kind of resource in Web Applications is called the **Index**.
+By convention, the entering point for rendering a list of any kind of resource in web applications is called the **Index**.
 This normally matches to the **Root** URL of our resource.
 With our friends example, we do so on the backend through the following end-point [http://api.ember-cli-101.com/api/friends.json](http://api.ember-cli-101.com/api/friends).